How Does Hypnotherapy Work?

 What Is Hypnotherapy?

 Hypnotherapy is an alternative form of psychotherapy that offers relief from symptoms of anxiety, substance abuse, and other disorders.
+Psychotherapy also includes different therapies such as cognitive behavioral therapy, interpersonal psychotherapy, and dialectical behavior therapy, with each approach suited to particular mental health issues and underlying mechanisms of distress.
+For example, cognitive behavioral therapy uses a cognitive behavioral framework to identify and change unhelpful thoughts and behaviors, while psychodynamic psychotherapy and other approaches may be better matched to certain emotional patterns or mental health conditions.
 Working at a subconscious level, hypnotherapy uses the power of suggestion to change your behavior, thoughts, or feelings.

-In order to be effective, hypnotherapy requires a trained therapist who uses repetition, visualization, and imagery techniques.
+To be effective, hypnotherapy may be delivered by mental health professionals such as psychiatrists, psychologists, licensed social workers, and family therapists, all of whom bring specialized training to treatment.
 These hypnotic techniques aim to relax you into a state where you’re more open to suggestions.
 In fact, hypnotherapy can be a powerful tool that eases the process of healing and creates lasting change.
 Hypnotherapy helps you to:

 • Uncover negative patterns and beliefs